01. Mesothelioma Survival Rate

 What is the mesothelioma survival rate after surgery?

-- About half of mesothelioma patients survive at least two years after receiving surgery followed by chemotherapy and radiation.
+- Surgery is often part of the most successful multimodal mesothelioma treatment plans.
+About half of mesothelioma patients survive at least two years after receiving surgery followed by chemotherapy and radiation.
 This approach nearly doubled the 5-year survival rate reported for other treatment plans.